ashish-506/Client-Management-System/README.md

 ## Acknowledgments
 Inspired by modern web development practices.
 Special thanks to the open-source community for the tools and libraries used.

+## Contact
+For any questions or feedback, please contact ashish04aks@gmail.com